Recession Doesn’t Appear Imminent, but Investors Must Protect Themselves

 Final Thoughts

 We do not know what kind of returns the market is going to generate over any given period.
 As a result, it is important to have a plan, to stay true to your process, and to do your best to keep your emotions in check.
 Whether we invest on our own, or with help, it is also important that we understand what we are paying.
-If you choose to work with an advisor, it is important to work with a fiduciary that will put your best interests first.
+If you choose to work with an advisor, it is important to work with a fiduciary who will put your best interests first.
 If you are interested in talking to us, please fill out our contact form, and we will be in touch.

 Follow us:

-Twitter Facebook
+LinkedIn Facebook

 Please note that we post information about articles we think can help you make better decisions about money on Twitter.